 Our fans are components that are intended for installation by specialists in other machines or systems, i.e. not intended for the end user.
-The conformity of the terminal/machine with the EMC Directive must be ensured/confirmed by the manufacturer of the terminal/machine.
+The conformity of the terminal/machine with the EMC Directive must be ensured/confirmed by the manufacturer of the terminal/machine with the following US standard: 47 CFR Part 15B, adhered to class: Class A (products are intended for use in nonresidential/non-domestic environments).

-Before commissioning and operating the devices on the frequency inverter, it is essential to observe the EMC instructions of the frequency inverter manufacturer and the information in these operating instructions (See 5.5.2 Connection of Frequency Converter Fans) in order to meet the requirements of the EC Directive "Electromagnetic Compatibility" 2014/30/EU.
+Before commissioning and operating the devices on the frequency inverter, it is essential to observe the EMC instructions of the frequency inverter manufacturer and the information in this operating instruction (See 5.5.2 Connection of Frequency Converter Fans) in order to meet the requirements of the EC Directive "Electromagnetic Compatibility" 2014/30/EU.